tldayan/ecommerce-product-page/README.md

 ## Credits

-This project was completed as part of the E-commerce Product Page challenge provided by [Frontend Mentor](https://www.frontendmentor.io/).
+This project was completed as part of the E-commerce Product Page challenge by [Frontend Mentor](https://www.frontendmentor.io/).
 The challenge provided the design mockup and assets, and I implemented the code using HTML, SCSS, and JavaScript to achieve the desired functionality and appearance.

 ## License